d2l-ai/d2l-en/chapter_introduction/index.md

 such as more hours worked costs more dollars.
 You might also assume that there is some base charge and that the contractor then charges per hour.
-If these assumptions held true, then given these two data points, you could already identify the contractor's pricing structure:
+If these assumptions held true, then given these two data examples, you could already identify the contractor's pricing structure:
 \$100 per hour plus \$50 to show up at your house.
 If you followed that much then you already understand